 I developed a nonprofit management curriculum for a tiny college in the town of Les Cayes, taught English, and reported for the Associated Press.
 I interviewed Sean Penn and helped report and fact-check this PEN Award-shortlisted book.

-After Haiti, I moved to New York City, was an editorial assistant for a group of writers transitioning from The Onion to "Adult Swim," (yeah, those meetings were funny) reported a little for BuzzFeed, and worked with the late journalist Michael Hastings on this book.
-Now, I'm glad to have room to garden and learn in Charleston.
+After Haiti, I moved to New York City, was an editorial assistant for a group of writers transitioning from The Onion to "Adult Swim," (those meetings were funny) reported a little for BuzzFeed, and worked with the late journalist Michael Hastings on this book.
+Now, I'm glad to have room to garden and learn in Charleston, South Carolina as senior editor at Garden & Gun.